 The Importance of a Skilled Juvenile Defense Attorney

-It is important that a juvenile be represented by an experienced juvenile defense attorney for the adjudication stage of the case.
-Having a skilled attorney at your child’s side is especially important in cases where your child has been falsely accused of a crime.
+Your child must be represented by an experienced Pennsylvania juvenile crime lawyer for the adjudication stage of the case.
+Having a skilled juvenile criminal defense attorney at your child’s side is especially important in cases where your child has been falsely accused of a crime.

-Motion to Suppress Evidence in Juvenile Cases
+What is a Motion to Suppress Evidence in Juvenile Case?

 A comprehensive juvenile defense will include a review of whether your child’s constitutional rights were violated at any stage in the case.
-When necessary, I will file a Motion to Suppress Physical Evidence, a Motion to Suppress Identification or a Motion to Suppress Statements.
-A juvenile court judge may exclude any evidence obtained by the police in violation of your child’s constitutional rights.
+When necessary, I will file a Motion to Suppress Physical Evidence, a Motion to Suppress Identification, or a Motion to Suppress Statements.
+A Motion to Suppress Evidence can be followed when the police illegally search your child’s:

 Common Defenses in Juvenile Cases

-I will thoroughly investigate the facts and circumstances of the case to whether any of these defenses can be established in court to prove that your child did not commit the offenses alleged in the juvenile petition.
+I will thoroughly investigate the facts and circumstances of the case to determine whether any of these defenses can be established in court.
+This is especially critical in cases where your child did not commit the offenses alleged in the juvenile petition.